Our free to use website requires cookies, as almost all websites do.

 Your choice of honey and indeed rum will greatly affect the flavour, and indeed the success of the finished cocktail.
 More flavoursome honey demands a

 Light and refreshing.
 No one flavour predominates - sweet and sour are in harmony with the rum.

 A Daiquiri No.1 with a tang of grapefruit and hint of maraschino.
 Essentially a Hemingway Special Daiquiri (Papa Doble) Daiquiri for folk without the great

 Zingy candied sherbet lemon with hints of botanical complexity and herbal bitters.
 This drink is better with the addition of dashes of aromatic bitters

-Delicately smoky mezcal forms the backbone of this delicious bittersweet long refreshing drink.
+Delicately smoky mezcal forms the backbone of this delicious, bittersweet refreshing cocktail.

 A Daiquiri made with flavoursome honey in place of sugar, or a Bee's Knees with rum in place of gin.
 However you view this, it's damn tasty.

-Dry and lightly fruity with complex herbal minerality, this is a superbly refreshing and complex long drink.
+Dry and lightly fruity with herbal minerality, this is a superbly refreshing and complex long drink.

 All editorial and photography on diffordsguide.com is copyright protected

 © Odd Firm of Sin 2022